Katherine explaining “Farmers Markets: Good For You, Good For The Environment” Watch on CNN

 A jug of wine, NO loaf of bread, and thou?

-People try it because they feel tired, bloated, depressed, and find reducing gluten correlates with feeling better or losing weight.
+People try a gluten-free diet because they are overweight, feel tired, bloated, and/or depressed, and find reducing gluten correlates with feeling better or losing weight.
 But that is more likely because they’ve cut out excess calories found in many flour-based snack foods and they mistakenly attribute feeling better to taking out the gluten.
 So, before you rush into a gluten-free diet, why not try something simple, say, an apple… or exercise?
 Or would you prefer a life of no bread, pasta or birthday cakes?
-It’s a tough road to hoe, and I’m here if you need me, as studies have found gluten-free diets can be seriously nutrient-deficient, low in fiber, iron, folate, niacin, thiamine, riboflavin, calcium, B12, phosphorus, and zinc.
+It’s a tough row to hoe, and I’m here if you need me, as studies have found gluten-free diets can be seriously nutrient-deficient, low in fiber, iron, folate, niacin, thiamine, riboflavin, calcium, B12, phosphorus, and zinc.
 That’s because so many “gluten-free” products are made with refined, unenriched grains and starches, which contain plenty of calories, but very few vitamins and minerals.

 The new gluten-free industry is making millions from Americans’ desperation to feel better.
 There has been an explosion of gluten-free junk foods, and I hope you don’t become a victim.